Tiana Mangakahia

-Tiana Cynthia Mangakahia (born 21 April 1995) is an Australian basketball player who currently plays with the Northside Wizards in the NBL1 North.
-She played in the United States at Syracuse University.
-Her U.S. college career was interrupted by a breast cancer diagnosis in 2019.
+Tiana Cynthia Mangakahia (21 April 1995 – 11 September 2025) was an Australian basketball player.
+She began her career with two seasons in the Women's National Basketball League (WNBL) before playing college basketball in the United States for Syracuse University between 2017 and 2021.
+After a season in Russia, Mangakahia returned to the WNBL in 2022 and moved to play in France in 2023, but then retired due to breast cancer.
+She came out of retirement in April 2025, but died after her health deteriorated dramatically in September 2025 as a result of the cancer.

 Early life

-The only daughter of Terei Mangakahia, a Māori who emigrated from New Zealand to Australia in his late teens, and his Queensland-born wife Cynthia, Mangakahia grew up with five brothers, four older and one younger.
+Tiana Cynthia Mangakahia was born in Meadowbrook, Queensland, on 21 April 1995, to father Terei, a Māori who emigrated from New Zealand to Australia in his late teens, and mother Cynthia from Queensland.
+Mangakahia grew up with five brothers, four older and one younger.
 In a 2020 story, ESPN journalist Aishwarya Kumar described the young Mangakahia as "a daredevil", regularly climbing a tall pole in the family's backyard and competing in various sports and games alongside her brothers.
 Her older brothers all played basketball, and she was first enrolled in a basketball camp with them.
 Mangakahia quickly took to the sport, with Kumar noting that "Even at age 8, when she was the smallest girl on the team, she'd run and pass the ball like a ninja, nimble and fast."
 At age 9, she was asked to play on her club's 12-and-under team, but her mother vetoed the move.
 In the Kumar piece, Mangakahia herself recalled, "I think that actually helped me so much, because you never know.
 What if I played [up] and just sat on the bench the whole time?
 I probably would've not enjoyed basketball."

-Career

-WNBL

-Mangakahia began her career, playing for the Australian Institute of Sport.
-After a brief stint, she then signed in her home state, with the Townsville Fire, alongside the likes of Suzy Batkovic.
+Mangakahia played basketball as a junior for the Southern Districts Spartans.
+She accepted a scholarship at Brisbane State High School in Brisbane.
+While in Canberra at the Australian Institute of Sport (AIS), she attended Lake Ginninderra Secondary College.

+Basketball career

+Early years

+Mangakahia debuted in the South East Australian Basketball League (SEABL) in 2011 with the Brisbane Spartans.
+She made her debut in the Women's National Basketball League (WNBL) in 2011–12 with the Australian Institute of Sport.

+Mangakahia's next stint came in the 2013–14 WNBL season with the Townsville Fire.
+She then returned to the Brisbane Spartans for the 2014 SEABL season and helped the team win the championship.
+She was on the roster again for the Spartans in 2015, but she did not play in any games.